ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 (Note: I'm not talking about [these kinds of maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), although they're not totally unrelated).

 Every time I need to solve a problem in Ember, I do a quick search through the Ember addon ecosystem.
-Yes, it's satisfying to solve the problem yourself, but it's smarter——and quicker——to use someone else's code.
+Yes, it's satisfying to solve the problem yourself, but it's smarter—and quicker—to use someone else's code.
 Now, web mapping is a pretty complicated suite of technologies, so the temptation to reinvent _that_ wheel isn't as strong as, say, [building your own file uploader](https://emberobserver.com/?query=file%20upload).